awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-quotas.md

 + Maximum bandwidth per VPN tunnel: 1\.25 Gbps

   This is a hard value\.
 You can use ECMP to get higher VPN bandwidth by aggregating multiple VPN tunnels\.
+  Note: You must choose Dynamic (BGP) for Routing options.
+Static routing does not support ECMP.

 ## AWS Direct Connect gateways<a name="direct-connect-quota"></a>
 + Number of AWS Direct Connect gateways per transit gateway: 20